CIR challenges race-exclusive program

 high school guidance counselor refused to give Ng an application, and when Ng contacted the NYC Department of Education in November 2006, an official with the Department told him the program was open only to students of certain races or ethnic backgrounds.
 The official then asked his daughter’s race.
 When Ng said his daughter is Chinese, the official told him Asians were already “overrepresented” in the Specialized High Schools.

-And in an internal Department memo obtained by CIR, addressed to junior high school principals and guidance counselors in Brooklyn’s Region 7 (comprising Districts 20, 21, and 31) the Local Instructional Superintendent emphasizes that applications to SHSI are to be given “only to your eligible students.”
+And in an internal NYC Department of Education Memorandum (CLICK to Read) obtained by CIR, the Local Instructional Superintendent emphasizes that applications to SHSI are to be given “only to your eligible students.”
 An “eligible” student is defined in the memo to include American Indians, Alaska Natives, blacks, Hispanics, and Pacific Islanders.

 Low-income whites and Asians